-

 Indivisible Kaua'i is one of thousands of Indivisible groups across the country taking action to fight for our democracy.
 Indivisible Kaua'i is completely volunteer-driven.
 Your donation will support the direct costs of our activism.
 Mahalo for your kokua!

-Indivisible Action is a political action committe that supports the partisan work of the Indivisible movement.
+Indivisible Action is a political action committee that supports the partisan work of the Indivisible movement.
 Indivisible Action channels grassroots energy into electing progressive candidates who will work towards an inclusive democracy that provides for the needs of all people, and to defeat politicians who will stand in its way.

 Indivisible Project is a 501(c)(4) that supports the legislative advocacy carried out by Indivisibles across the country.
 Indivisible Project drives coordinated campaigns, powering the grassroots Indivisible movement to defeat the rightwing takeover of American government, and win an inclusive democracy and bold progressive policies.